 MSc graduates have an opportunity to enter into high quality PhD programs or pursue research analyst and consulting careers.

 Degrees Offered/Method of Completion

-  M.Sc.: 12 months, full time - six courses plus a research project
+M.Sc.: 12 months, full time - six to seven courses plus a research project

 The Accounting program addresses two broad streams of research from financial accounting and market-based research on the one hand, to auditing, and managerial and behavioural accounting on the other.
 The program is both theoretical and quantitative, and students should be comfortable with abstract conceptualization as well as quantitative methods and statistics.

 International Business is designed to introduce students to the key international management theories, trends, and phenomena as well as the methods that are used to study them.
 One of the core ideas in the program is to examine the ways in which internationalization changes an organization (small firms, multinational corporations, as well as non-profits) in terms of their structure, processes, and strategic management.
 Students will also be exposed to the concept of national culture including the latest developments in cultural intelligence (ie. cross-cultural interaction, communication, negotiation, international assignments, and the global mindset).